Asibul-40/OOP-concepts/OOP fundamental.md

 ```
 > **NOTE:** We can not override a static method, as we need to invoke the static methods without creating any object of that class.

-Even if, we can override the derived class's method at runtime, but we can not achieve this property to override the data variables of the class at runtime.
+Even if, we can override the derived class's method at runtime, but we can not achieve this property to override the data variables of a class at runtime.
 Like:
 ```java
 class Java{
 	String concept = "Java";